 Most car insurance policies last for a year, which means yours will likely renew 12 months from when your policy started.
-For example, if your policy’s effectivity date is June 1, 2018, its renewal would fall on June 1, 2019.
+For example, if your policy's effectivity date is June 1, 2020, its car insurance renewal due date would fall on June 1, 2021.

 If you can't remember your insurance plan's effectivity date, look for it on the copy of your policy.
 You may also call your insurance provider or broker to ask when your policy is up for renewal.